Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/docs/protocol.md

 The byte-level construction of the kvitok frame has not been fully disassembled as of this writing.
 It is known from context to be a short fixed-length frame carrying the sequence number from SOST_SEND[+0x2] and the channel address from RTOS_RETRANSLATE_ADR.
-It is a priority target for the next disassembly pass.
+It remains a priority target for the next disassembly pass.

 The function _MakeKvitok is also present in libsystypes.so.1 with the